WSO2 Managed Services Policy and Service Level Agreement

 - that result from access to a Service in violation of the terms of the Subscription Agreement;

-- that result from quotas limiting the WSO2 Managed Cloud Service in accordance with the terms of the Subscription Agreement;
+- that result from quotas limiting the WSO2 Managed Services in accordance with the terms of the Subscription Agreement;

 - that occur during periods of Scheduled Maintenance;